azadDsync/fineart-client/README.md

 - If you get CORS or auth errors, confirm `NEXT_PUBLIC_API_URL` points to a running backend and your session cookies/tokens are set.
 - For build failures, run `npm run build` locally and fix lint/type errors reported by TypeScript.

-## Deployment

-The site can be deployed to Vercel, Netlify, or any Node-capable host.
-For Vercel, link this repository and set required environment variables in the Vercel dashboard.

 ## Acknowledgements